-Encouraged by faith to persue the art form, Marthalicia entered La Guardia High School of Performance and the Arts, New York City.
-Upon graduating high school, Limited funds discouraged her from entering college, which then lead her in a path to enlist in the Army National Guard to help her enrolled in S.U.N.Y.
-New Paltz for a B.A. in Fine Arts.
+Encouraged by faith to persue the art form, Marthalicia entered La Guardia High School of Performance and the Arts, and upon graduating high school, she enlisted in the Army National Guard.

 Today, Marthalicia has broaden her art experiences to many difference avenues in art venues, and oppourtunites where she builds with her community and others.